Date and time: February 5-7, 2019

 Fabrizio Ferrandi, Associate Professor, Politecnico di Milano, Italy

 Fabrizio Ferrandi is an Associate Professor in the Dipartimento di Elettronica, Informazione e Bioingegneria of the Politecnico di Milano.
 He received the Laurea (cum laude) degree in electronic engineering and the Ph.D. degree in information and automation engineering (computer engineering) from the Politecnico di Milano, Milan, Italy, in 1992 and 1997, respectively.
 The Ph.D. thesis on a Methodology for supporting the Design of Testable Digital Systems has received the Chorafas Foundation prize (1997).
 He joined the faculty of Politecnico di Milano in 1999 as “Ricercatore” and later in 2002 as Associate Professor with the Dipartimento di Elettronica, Informazione e Bioingegneria.
 He has published over 100 peer-reviewed papers in international journals, books, and proceedings of international congresses.
 According to Google Scholar, he collected more than 2100 citations reaching an h-index of 26.
-He served in several technical and organizing committees in international conferences and workshops, such as DAC, DATE, FPL, CODES-ISSS, ASP-DAC, Computing Frontier, ISIS, SAMOS, NAS, GVLSI, VIPES, ARCS and ReConFig.
-He worked as a reviewer of IEEE Transactions on Computers, IEEE Transactions on CAD/ICAS, Transactions on Embedded Computing Systems, Transactions on Reconfigurable Technology and Systems, Transactions on Design Automation of Electronic Systems and of Journal of System Architecture JSA.
-Fabrizio Ferrandi is a member of the IEEE Computer Society, the Test Technology Technical Committee, HiPEAC Network of Excellence for High-Performance and Embedded Architecture and Compilation, and the European Design and Automation Association.
+He served in several technical and organizing committees in international conferences and workshops, such as DAC, DATE, FPL, CODES-ISSS, ASP-DAC, Computing Frontier, ISIS, SAMOS, NAS, GVLSI, VIPES, ARCS, and ReConFig.
+He worked as a reviewer of IEEE Transactions on Computers, IEEE Transactions on CAD/ICAS, Transactions on Embedded Computing Systems, Transactions on Reconfigurable Technology and Systems, Transactions on Design Automation of Electronic Systems, and of Journal of System Architecture JSA.
+Fabrizio Ferrandi is a member of the IEEE Computer Society, the Test Technology Technical Committee, the HiPEAC Network of Excellence for High-Performance and Embedded Architecture and Compilation, and the European Design and Automation Association.
 He is one of the maintainers of the PandA/Bambu high-level synthesis tool.
 His current research interests include synthesis, verification, simulation, and testing of digital circuits and systems.
-He has managed and worked in several ESA/EU funded projects.
+He has managed and worked on several ESA/EU funded projects.